Insanyngame/insanyngame/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm an average programmer that began to learn c++ on March, 2020.
+I'm a programmer that began to learn c++ on March, 2020, for Competitive programming and JS during covid pandemic, for making some projects.
 Currently I program Discord Bots(with JS), websites and games(with HTML, CSS and JS).

-I have a dream to become a really professional programmer, and every day that passes, I feel my dram being accomplished a little bit.

 Thanks for reading!
 Hope you a good day!

-Contact me on Discord: Insanyngame#5040
+Contact me on Discord: Insanyngame

+Quicknote: My website might be outdated, I will update it soon!